 The Cloister of Leon Cathedral is accessed from the outside, from the Calle Guzmán el Bueno, and, just like the interior, it was absolutely breathtakingly beautiful.
 Built in the 14C, it is also very big.

 You walk into the Cloister from a modest street and are suddenly surrounded by sumptuous carvings on pillars and ceilings.
 It is very big, very grand, and very ornate.
 And I thought it is wonderful!

 Statues in the Cloister

-Statues in the Cloister are apparently taken from the West Door of the cathedral and were removed during ‘restoration’.
+Statues line one wall in the Cloister.
+They were taken from the West Door of the cathedral and were removed during ‘restoration’.

 Between the Cloister and the church is the Chapel of St Theresa (no.9 on the plan above), but I can’t find any further information on the internet – odd.
 And a remarkable door into the Cathedral.

-There is also a museum in the buildings around the Cloister with many interesting items, but photography is not allowed.
-A pity, and I don’t really understand why not.
+There is also a museum in the buildings around the Cloister and it holds many interesting items.
+But photographs are forbidden, which is a pity.
 Do visit!